-The search was undertaken to find all new available data, specially of the period of the last decade, but also data unavailable earlier.
+The search was undertaken to find all new available data, especially of the last decade period, but earlier data was also unavailable.

 The search covered: Books, Book chapters, articles and letters in Journals, Medical press reviews, Acts of law and regulations (see List of references).